Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Necessary conditions for the LLN

-for all $d=1,2,\dots$.
-Since constellations on closed orientable surfaces are in one-to-one correspondence with branched coverings of a sphere (see e.g.~\cite[Section 2]{CD}), this recovers a classical connection between free probability and geometry; see e.g.~\cite{BoGF} and the references therein. \end{remark}
+Since constellations on closed orientable surfaces are in one-to-one correspondence with branched coverings of a sphere (see e.g.~\cite[Section 2]{CD}), this recovers a classical connection between free probability and geometry; see~\cite{BoGF} and the references therein. \end{remark}